HK-Modding-Preservation/RandomizerCore/articles/state_adv.md

 ## Defining State Fields

 State fields can be defined by using the StateManagerBuilder attached to a LogicManagerBuilder, or by defining them in a Json file and feeding the file into the LogicManagerBuilder.
-Once defined, the default value of a state field can be changed, but its type and name cannot be changed.
+Once defined, the type and name of a state field cannot be changed.
+Custom properties can be assigned to the state field via the StateManagerBuilder; this mechanism, for example, allows specifying the default value of the field and many other things.

 When adding a state field, it is essential to carefully consider how it will interact with the State ordering.
 For example, by default, state bools default to false, and can be set true.
 This is ideal for representing a consumable resource which one starts with, and can be spent once.
 States which have spent the resource will be discarded if there is a strictly better alternative which has not spent the resource.
 On the other hand, to represent a resource which one does not start with, but can be obtained once later, the state bool should be created to default to true, and be set false once the resource is obtained, so that states with the resource will not be pruned.